-It’s no secret that the Earth needs our help, but the good news is that there’s a surefire way to find the motivation to become committed environmental stewards: reconnect with nature.
+It’s no secret that the Earth needs our help, but the hustle and bustle of daily life tends to prevent us from taking action against the urgent threats that our planet faces.
+So, how can we find the motivation to become committed environmental stewards and save the Earth?
+Reconnect with nature.
 Research shows that when people feel connected to the natural world, they are more likely have empathy for it and to participate in eco-friendly actions.

 1. Explore the outdoors